TI Group: History

 The company was registered as Tube Investments in 1919, combining the seamless steel tube businesses of Tubes Ltd, New Credenda Tube (later known as Creda), Simplex and Accles & Pollock.
 Reynolds Tube joined the group in 1928.

-Ivan Stedeford joined the company in 1928.
-He became chief executive in 1935, and chairman in 1944.
+Ivan Stedeford joined the company in 1928; he became chief executive in 1935, and chairman in 1944.
+The company benefitted greatly from the expansion of Britain's aviation sector, particularly amid the Second World War.

 In 1946, the company bought Swallow Coachbuilding Co.
 (1935) Ltd. and Hercules Cycles.
 In 1949, the company established TI Cycles of India as a joint venture with the Murugappa family.
 The British Cycle Corporation subsidiary was formed in 1956, and consisted of Armstrong, Norman Cycles, Sun Cycles, Phillips Cycles and Hercules Cycles (no connection with the German Hercules company).
 TI subsidiary Swallow Coachbuilding Co. constructed the Swallow Doretti sports car in 1954 and 1955.
-The 'Aluminium War' from 1958 to 1959 was a fierce and successful battle to acquire British Aluminium.
+The 'Aluminium War' from 1958 to 1959 was a fierce, and ultimately successful, battle fought by the firm to acquire British Aluminium.

 Raleigh Industries were acquired in 1960, bringing the Raleigh owned brands BSA Cycles, Humber, Triumph, Rudge, New Hudson, Sunbeam Three Spires and J. B. Brooks.
-The company bought kettle manufacturers Russell Hobbs in 1963, and Sir Ivan Stedeford retired as chairman and chief executive officer and became life president.
+During 1963, the company bought kettle manufacturers Russell Hobbs in 1963; that same year, Sir Ivan Stedeford retired as chairman and chief executive officer and became life president.

 The group bought Alfred Herbert Ltd in 1982.
 In 1986, Tube Investments acquired Houdaille, parent of John Crane and other industrial companies from Kohlberg Kravis Roberts; the non Crane divisions were sold back to KKR as IDEX.
 Tube Investments acquired Armco Inc.'s European Tubing business – Fulton (UK) and Bundy Corporation (USA) in 1987; Raleigh was sold that year to Derby International and Creda to GEC.

+TI Group bought Huron Products Industries (USA) in 1991, and Dowty Group in 1992, Reportedly, Dowty had been regarded by TI's chairman, Sir Christopher Lewinton, as his number-one target and had made substantial preparations towards its acquisition, although the bid was not regarded as being a hostile one despite Dowty's board initially having spurned the proposition.
+Following the completion of the Dowty acquisition, TI Group became the second largest engineering concern in the UK.